SushiLab/mVIRs/README.md

 ### mvirs.output.oprs

-The `mvirs.output.oprs` file lists the inserts with reads that align with either an unexpected orientation (e.g. OPR) or inserts where paired-end reads align with an insert size that is too far from the expected insert size.
+The `mvirs.output.oprs` file lists the inserts of paired-end reads that align either with an unusual orientation (e.g. OPR or SAME) or have an unexpected large insert size (IPR) when compared to the estimated insert size.

 The columns of the file are:

 - `MIN_REASONABLE_INSERTSIZE`: The low boundary for regular insert sizes
 - `MAX_REASONABLE_INSERTSIZE`: The high boundary for regular insert sizes
+- `ESTIMATED_INSERTSIZE`: ??
-- `INSERTNAME`: The name of the insert
+- `READNAME`: The name of the insert
 - `REFERENCE`: The name of the reference
 - `INSERT_SIZE`: The insert size of this insert
 - `R1_ORIENTATION`: The orientation of the r1 read on the reference